Top 10 Planeswalker Support Cards in Magic: The Gathering

 Sure, proliferate is great for gradually adding loyalty.
 But if you want instantly doubled loyalty counters, look no farther than this insane enchantment.
 Its effect two-folds the amount of counters placed on your permanents through effects; this includes planeswalkers entering the field.

 Once you cast Doubling and have a planeswalker in hand, your opponent likely has one turn to destroy Doubling, or they're going to lose.
 On your next turn, cast a planeswalker and immediately trigger the ultimate effect that would normally take you several turns to build to.
 An example: Jace, Unraveler of Secrets will arrive with enough loyalty to provide you an emblem that counters the first card an opponent casts each turn!
 Not only that, he'll survive the -8 required, living to serve you on future turns.

 Cast this, cast a planeswalker, and kindly offer to help your opponent pay for the dry-cleaning of their undoubtedly soiled trousers.
-Essential for the "superfriends" commander deck (something I'm fond of myself), Doubling Season will cost you upwards of fifty dollars for a legitimate copy, but casual players can purchase alternate artworks at mercifully cheaper prices under ten dollars.
+Essential for the "superfriends" commander deck (something I'm fond of myself), Doubling Season can cost you upwards of fifty dollars for a legitimate copy, so be on the lookout for holiday deals.

 Which card do you prefer?

 Today's entries chain well with almost any planeswalker, but be sure to examine your deck's needs and theme to identify what kind of boosts you need.
 For instance, Liliana decks rely on forced discards while Chandra cards apply effect damage.

 But for now, as we eagerly await Wizards of the Coast's next expansion of mystical entities, vote for your favorite supporting card and check out some of the best planeswalkers here!

 Questions & Answers